A Golden Labradoodle is a Labrador Poodle mix dog with a yellow coat.

 Not All Problems can be Tested For

-Since not all genetic or idiopathic (of unknown origin) health issues can be tested for in advance, it is also important to learn as much as you can about the individual health and temperament history of each parent dog involved in breeding your puppy.
+Not all genetic or idiopathic (of unknown origin) health issues can be tested for in advance.
+So, it is also important to learn as much as you can about the individual health and temperament history of each parent dog involved in breeding your puppy.

 If at all possible, arrange with the breeder to meet and interact with each parent dog.
 This will help you get a good idea of the temperament your Labradoodle puppy might inherit.